HugoBlox/hugo-blox-builder/exampleSite/content/post/widgets.md

 The parameters for each widget vary.
 They can be found in the preamble/frontmatter (between the pair of `+++`) for each widget installed in the `content/home/` folder.

 {{% alert note %}}
 By default, publications will be displayed in a simple list.
-If you prefer a more detailed list with abstract and image, you can enable the detailed publication list on the homepage by setting `detailed_list = true` in `content/home/publications.md`.
+If you prefer a more detailed list with abstract and image, you can enable the detailed publication list on the homepage by setting `list_format = 2` in `content/home/publications.md`.
 {{% /alert %}}

 ## Add a widget to the homepage